Click on a region below to see details.

 This section will become operative only upon receipt of federal block grant funds as determined by the State Fire Marshal.

-AB1166 The regional notification center shall report the issuance of tickets to the Public Utilities Commission, and the Public Utilities Commission shall retain these records for five or more years.
+AB1166 Requires that the regional notification center report the issuance of tickets to the Public Utilities Commission, and the Public Utilities Commission shall retain these records for five or more years.

 Stay up-to-date on all the latest in pipeline rules and regulations with WinDOT, the online Pipeline Safety Encyclopedia.
 Sign up for our free Rapid Update service and a free trial today!